coder/coder/docs/user-guides/workspace-scheduling.md

 automatically stop once you log off.
 Coder also features an inactivity timeout, configured by your template admin, which will stop a workspace when a user's absence is detected.

+To learn more workspace states and schedule, read the [workspace lifecycle](../admin/workspaces/lifecycle.md) documentation.

 ## Where to find the schedule settings